- What is social development

 Therefore, interaction is at the core of social awareness.

 A child learns how to adapt socially through interpersonal interactions and makes inferences about other people’s behavior.5

 Social development factors

-There are several factors that can influence a child’s development in social interactions6.
+Several factors can influence a child’s development in social interactions.6

 - Parenting style